Ned Rorem

 Ned Miller Rorem (October 23, 1923 – November 18, 2022) was an American composer of contemporary classical music and a writer.
-Best known for his art songs, which number over 500, Rorem was the leading American of his time writing in the genre.
-Although he wrote works for piano, orchestra and chamber ensemble and solo instruments, he considered all of his music vocal and song-like in nature.
-Rorem's interest in song centered not on the human voice, but the setting of poetry, as he was deeply familiar with and fond of English literature.
-A writer himself, he kept—and later published—numerous diaries in which he spoke candidly of his exchanges and relationships with many cultural figures of America and France.
+Best known for his art songs, which number over 500, Rorem was considered the leading American of his time writing in the genre.
+Frequently described as a neoromantic composer, he showed limited interest in the emerging modernist aesthetic of his lifetime.
+As a writer, he kept—and later published—numerous diaries in which he spoke candidly of his exchanges and relationships with many cultural figures of America and France.

-Born in Richmond, Indiana, Rorem found an early interest in music, studying with Margaret Bonds and Leo Sowerby among others.
-He developed a strong enthusiasm for French music—particularly the Impressionist composers Claude Debussy and Maurice Ravel—which remained throughout his life.
-After two years at Northwestern University, Rorem briefly studied at the Curtis Institute under Gian Carlo Menotti and Rosario Scalero, before settling at the Juilliard School with Bernard Wagenaar.
-Instruction from the composers Aaron Copland and Virgil Thomson also proved important.
-After two hugely productive years in Morocco, Rorem was hosted by the arts patron Marie-Laure de Noailles in Paris, where he was influenced by the neoclassicist group Les Six, particularly Francis Poulenc and Darius Milhaud.
+Born in Richmond, Indiana, Rorem found an early interest in music, studying with Margaret Bonds and Leo Sowerby.
+He developed a strong enthusiasm for French music and received mentorship from Aaron Copland and Virgil Thomson, among others.
+After two productive years in Morocco, Rorem was hosted by the arts patron Marie-Laure de Noailles in Paris, where he was influenced by the neoclassicist group Les Six, particularly Francis Poulenc and Darius Milhaud.
+He returned to America in around 1957, establishing himself as a prominent composer and receiving regular commissions.

-Rorem returned to America in around 1957, establishing himself as a prominent composer and receiving regular commissions.
-Frequently described as a neoromantic composer, he showed little interest in the emerging modernist and postmodern styles of his lifetime.
-Though he wrote in a generally tonal manner, Grove Music Online asserts that he did so with "striking variety, complexity and, often, intensity".
 For the American Bicentennial, he worked on seven different commissions concurrently, among which was Air Music: Ten Etudes for Orchestra, which won a Pulitzer Prize for Music in 1976.

-Much of Rorem's later years were spent with his lifelong partner James Holmes, between his apartment in New York and house in Nantucket.
-He wrote the large-scale song cycle Evidence of Things Not Seen to 36 texts by 24 writers, for the 1997 New York Festival of Song.
+Much of Rorem's life was spent with his lifelong partner James Holmes, between his apartment in New York and house in Nantucket.
+From 1980 onwards he taught at the Curtis Institute.
+He wrote the large-scale song cycle Evidence of Things Not Seen (1997) to 36 texts by 24 writers, for the New York Festival of Song.
 It is considered by commentators and Rorem himself to be his magnum opus.
+Much of his later compositions were devoted to concertante and his final major work was the opera Our Town (2006).